WeCodeWhat/awesome-typegraphql-boilerplate/README.md

-# A backend boilerplate for GraphQL Server using
+# A backend boilerplate for GraphQL Server using TypeGraphQL

 **Technologies:**